 The system engineering discipline

-System engineering is defined as an interdisciplinary approach governing the total technical effort to transform requirements into a system solution.
+System engineering is an interdisciplinary approach governing the total technical effort to transform requirements into a system solution.

-A system is defined as an integrated set of elements to accomplish a defined objective.
+A system is an integrated set of elements to accomplish a defined objective.
 These elements include hardware, software, firmware, human resources, information, techniques, facilities services, and other support elements.

 In this standard the concept of “system” is used in a wide sense.
 The highest level, often called “mission level” or “space system”, consists usually of one (or more) space segment(s), of a ground segment, and of a user segment.
 Elements of system decomposition are also considered a system.
 For the purpose of this standard the system can be any element at any level of decomposition as defined by the function tree (see Annex H) or the product tree (see ECSS-M-ST-10 Annex B).
 The scope of an element can include hardware, software, procedures, man-in-the-loop, facilities and services.